irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Template/Lesson_Plan-Template/LESSON_NAME-Lesson_Plan.md

 #### Development
 - Question:
-> /Why is knowing about MacOS and the apple terms of use important for your mission?
+> /Why is knowing about MacOS and Apple's terms of use important for your mission?

 #### Check on learning: